-You’re on another western Caribbean cruise.
-Once again, you’re headed back to Ocho Rios, Jamaica.
-You’ve already climbed 300 feet to the top of Dunn’s River Falls, driven the twisting roads through Fern Gully, gone river-tubing and experienced zip-lining.
+You’re sailing on another western Caribbean cruise heading back to Ocho Rios, Jamaica.
+On your last visit here, you climbed all 300-feet of Dunn’s River Falls, drove the winding roads through Fern Gully rainforest, tried river-tubing and experienced zip-lining.
 But did you meet Lobster Dave?

 When you’ve been there, done that and want something different to do in Ocho Rios, I have a suggestion.
 It’s not for the timid or culinary-challenged.
 In fact, it’s the type of place that Anthony Bourdain would have loved to visit.
 It’s Lobster Dave and his lobster shack.

 Located in an area known by the locals as Fisherman’s Point, is a secluded seafood shack owned by the man who still goes by the nickname I gave him almost 20 years ago.
-It’s Lobster Dave and his “diner.”
+It’s Lobster Dave and his oceanfront “diner.”

-I returned to Ocho Rios not too long ago I made my yearly pilgrimage to visit Lobster Dave.
-While you still have to navigate behind the rickety-rusty partition, there is now a small bridge to walk over the stream and Dave’s restaurant has walls, light bulbs and a huge refrigerator.
+I returned to Ocho Rios not too long ago and wanted to pay a visit Lobster Dave.
+While you still have to navigate behind the rickety-rusty partition, there was a small bridge with a railing to walk over the stream.
+Dave’s restaurant had walls, light bulbs and a huge refrigerator and freezer.

 Dave is always busy, chopping the vegetables and herbs, greeting customers and wearing his trademark plaid shirt.
 Immediately you notice the spicy aroma of onions, garlic and home-grown (literally…at his home) vegetables which comprise the garnish for the lobster.